nuagenetworks/nuage-metroae/Documentation/CUSTOMIZATION.md

 Report bugs you find and suggest new features and enhancements via the [GitHub Issues](https://github.com/nuagenetworks/nuage-metro/issues "nuage-metro issues") feature.

-You may also [contribute](../CONTRIBUTING.md) to Nuage MetroAG by submitting your own code to the project.
+You may also [contribute](../CONTRIBUTING.md) to Nuage MetroAE by submitting your own code to the project.